top of page

 Pre-Medicare Healthcare for Early Retirees

 Retirees leaving the workforce before age 65 must plan for healthcare coverage until Medicare eligibility begins.
-Options include COBRA, Affordable Care Act marketplace plans, or private insurance depending on income and subsidy qualification.
+Options include COBRA, Affordable Care Act marketplace plans, or private insurance, depending on income and subsidy qualification.
 Estimating total premiums and out-of-pocket costs helps retirees avoid budget strain.
-For San Diego residents, accounting for local healthcare pricing ensures consistent coverage during this critical transition period.
+For San Diego residents, accounting for local healthcare pricing allows for consistent coverage during this critical transition period.

 Long-Term Care Planning